typemiguel/WalnutiQ/README.md

 1. View an example of how all the code is used in the file [HowToUseMARK_I.java](./experiments/model/MARK_I/vision/HowToUseMARK_I.java)

-2. View the [issue tracker](https://github.com/quinnliu/WalnutiQ/issues?state=open) and asign a issue you would like to work on or suggest a new issue if you kind of know what you are doing.
+2. View the [issue tracker](https://github.com/quinnliu/WalnutiQ/issues?state=open) for this repo and asign a issue to yourself you would like to work on or suggest a new issue if you kind of know what you are doing.
 Happy coding!

 <h2>What each file/folder in this repository is for:</h2>
   - experiments